Publication Ethics

 Step 5: The Editorial Board makes a decision about the article.
 The Issue Editor informs the author about the decision and sets the dates for revision: minor revision—7-10 days; major revisions—10-30 days.
 In case of major revisions, the Editorial Board selects one of its members to guide the author in the process of revision according to recommendations.
 All correspondence is copied to the Issue Editor.

-Step 6: Approved articles are combined into a package and the Issue Editor sends them to the Advisory Board which may then veto any article within 1-14 days.
+Step 6: Approved articles are combined into a package, and the Issue Editor sends them to the Advisory Board, which may then veto any article within 1-14 days.
 The Editor-in-Chief organizes the issue and sends it to the Issue Editor.

 Step 7: The Issue Editor sends the package of English versions to the Сopy Editor and then to the layout.
-Russian/Ukrainian versions are sent to layout and then to the proofreader.
+Russian/Ukrainian versions are sent to the layout and then to the proofreader.
 The technical assistant corrects the galleys and sends them to the Issue Editor and the Editor-in-Chief.

 Step 8: The Editor-in-Chief reads the issue and makes a decision to send it to print.
 The technical assistant submits the issue to the printer.

-Step 9: When the issue is printed, the technical assistant sends it to authors, member-schools, subscribers.
+Step 9: When the issue is printed, the technical assistant sends it to authors, member-schools, and subscribers.
 Electronic versions of articles, abstracts of articles, and the content of the current issue are posted on the journal's website.
 Access to electronic versions of articles is provided immediately after the publication of the printed version of the journal.

 Plagiarism Policy